IcemanEtika/deadlinkz/README.md

 # Run Instructions

-To run open cmd in root of the repo, and type main.py followed by one of the supported arguments:
+To run open cmd in root of the repo, and type deadlinkz.py followed by one of the supported arguments:

 * -a or --all filename.extension to check all URLs in file
 * -g or --good filename.extension to check only good URLs in file
 * -b or --bad filename.extension to check only bad URLs in file
 * -v or --version
 * -h or --help

+If you installed it by using pip install deadlinkz, type deadlinkz instead of deadlinkz.py.

 # Error Codes